-Best Restaurants in OC - Category winners for the Best of Ocean City
+Best Restaurants in Ocean City - Ocean City's Top Restaurants for 2018

 Best Restaurants in Ocean City

 Each year OceanCity.com readers vote on the best of everything in Ocean City.
 We also have a panel of experts around Ocean City who pick their favorites based on local experiences, which we refer to as Editor’s Choice.
-Click here for this year’s voting.
+Click here for the 2019 voting.

 Whatever you’re in the mood for, there’s a restaurant for it in Ocean City (especially if you’re in the mood for crabs).
 With seafood, buffet, pub-style and pizza joints on every corner, the possibilities are endless.

-Note: This article was updated on 6/21/18 to reflect the Best of Ocean City’s 2018 results — ed.